-If you're like a lot of folks, you probably think a migraine means you've got a splitting headache.
+If you're like a lot of other people, you probably think a migraine means you've got a splitting headache.
 But there's a lot more to it than that.
-Along with the pain, your body will send you other telltale signs, from shifts in your spirits to feeling sick to your stomach.
+Along with the pain, your body will send you other signs, from shifts in your spirits to feeling sick to your stomach.
 The sooner you recognize what's happening, the quicker you can get the right kind of relief.

 Researchers haven't fully connected the dots between migraine headaches and moodiness.
 But whatever the reasons, your mood may shift in a variety of ways.
 You may: